MosanuAndrei/Romanian_rework_mod/README.md

    -The color of Romania was changed from blue to yellow like it used to be in Victoria II and Hearts of Iron IV

-Update Guide: Just delete the mod folder and put the newly updated one it it's place.

 Potential issues: